By Catherine Hudgins

 Outdoors, Overnight and Otherwise

-Many of these state-managed parks, wilderness and natural areas are also great places for hiking, rock climbing, swimming and boating in areas bordering area rivers and lakes.
-A long weekend might be the perfect time to set up your tent and throw down your sleeping bag in Pedernales Falls State Park, Blanco State Park or Enchanted Rock State Natural Area.
+Many of these state-managed parks, wilderness management and natural areas are also great places for hiking, rock climbing, and for swimming and boating in those bordering area rivers and lakes.
+A long weekend might be the perfect time to set up your tent and throw down your sleeping bag in Pedernales Falls State Park, Blanco State Park, or Enchanted Rock State Natural Area, where rock climbers and rappelling enthusiasts can employ their skills on the second largest granite outcrop in the United States.

-Fishermen will also find plenty of other places to test their skills from city, county and state parks along the Medina, Comal and Guadalupe Rivers to Braunig and Calaveras Lakes (run by the City of San Antonio) just south of the Alamo City off Interstate 37.
+Fishermen will also find plenty of other places to test their skill in the metro San Antonio area-from city, county, and state parks along the Medina, Comal, and Guadalupe Rivers to Braunig and Calaveras Lakes (run by the City of San Antonio) just south of the Alamo City off Interstate 37.

 Flora and Feathers